Park Contact[an error occurred while processing this directive]

 This park is a day-use picnicking area only; no camping is permitted.
 This park also features a safe anchorage and hiking trails around Triangle Lake and Colvin Creek.

-To learn more about conservation efforts to preserve the values in this park, click here to view a non-government website for the Sargeant Bay Society.
+To learn more about conservation efforts to preserve the values in this park, visit the Sargeant Bay Society website.

 Park Size: 142 hectares